sullydux/sullydux/README.md

-Im currently makeing scratch prodjects and shareinng them on github too, also im learning to code HTML and JS.
+Im currently making scratch prodjects and sharinng them on github too, also im learning to code HTML and JS.

 Reach me at sullydux@icloud.com